xasmx/rust-ml/README.md

 * regression
   * linear regression

-To build rust-ml:
+To build rust-ml and examples:

 	$ make

-To build and run examples: (You will need to have gnuplot installed to run them).
+To run examples: (You will need to have gnuplot installed to run them).

-	$ make examples
 	$ ./out/kmeans
 	$ ./out/linalg